 The assessment uses information gained from interviewing people throughout the business, practices, observing behaviours and conditions in the workplace, and supplementing this with a review of business processes (where applicable).
-The intent is to build an accurate picture of 'what is actually happening in practice' and why, as opposed to the theory or what is 'supposed to be happening' according to written procedures.
+The intent is to build an accurate picture of 'what is actually happening in practice' and why, as opposed to the theory or what is 'supposed to be happening' according to documents such as training records or written procedures such as SOPs.
 While some documentation may be reviewed during the assessment the focus is not on a detailed documentation review.

-Fundamental to the assessment approach is engagement with people at all levels of the business - including at the governance, senior leadership, management/ supervisor, worker and contractor levels.
+Fundamental to the assessment approach is engagement with people at all levels of the business - including at the CEO, Manager, Supervisor, dispatcher, Operator/driver, and contractor levels.

 This enables the assessment to identify similarities and differences from across these perspectives, and to better understand the root causes and influencers of behaviours and performance, rather than just identifying and describing the behaviours and issues found.

 This is a qualitative approach.
 The assessment and recommendations made and improvement advice given, are based on evidence from the interviews, discussions, and observations.
-While assessors are considering such information sources they are also seeking to explore and factor into their assessments some of the underlying influences and drivers that are behind the answers to their questions and behaviours, practices, perceptions and conditions they observe.
+While assessors are considering such information sources they are also seeking to explore and factor into their assessments some of the underlying psychological influencers and drivers that are behind the answers to their questions and behaviours, practices, perceptions and conditions they observe.

 A key feature of the assessment approach is that it is flexible, and can respond to issues that emerge during the assessment process, rather than following a rigid assessment path.
 This approach enables assessors to check and test responses made by people throughout the business and evaluate different sources of evidence.

 It also allows assessors to dig deeper and ask follow-up questions if necessary rather than being constrained to 'sticking to the script'.
 Likewise, some issues may be found to have more significance than initially thought and so can be explored further.
 Several risks are identified with the business to provide context for testing risk management within the business.
 These are then explored at different levels of the business to give a deeper and richer picture of what is happening.